 1st April - 31st August

 How do I claim my free places?

 - Contact your childcare provider.
-They will submit a claim on your behalf, and no money or vouchers are passed to you.
+You will be asked to complete an application form-they will then submit a claim on your behalf, and no money or vouchers are passed to you.

 - The funding is paid directly to the childcare provider.